7 May 2025

 Take our free Enneagram test, find out your Enneagram type, explore your arrows, and learn how to leverage your strengths and overcome your weaknesses efficiently!

 No, Enneagram wings and arrows aren’t the same.
-Enneagram wings are the concept that explains Enneagram subtypes, while Enneagram arrows explain how each type’s behavior changes under growth and stress.
+Enneagram wings shape how you express your core personality type, while Enneagram arrows explain how your type’s behavior changes under growth and stress.

 Yes, Enneagram lines are explained as Enneagram arrows, referring to the same concept in the Enneagram system.
-They are often used interchangeably—that's because the lines refer to the visual representation of arrows on the Enneagram diagram.
+They are often used interchangeably, as the lines refer to the visual representation of arrows on the Enneagram diagram.

 26 June 2024